 Step Nine: Rest, Angels, rest.
 It's a busy season.

 So...if you have accepted the challenge to become a Misfit Sock Angel, you must be ready to earn your wings, earn your patch and take-off.
-Below you will find three projects.
+Below you will find some projects.
 Decide on the one project that feels right for you and get started.
 You will find ideas, videos and some inspiration.
 Read through our "Wing Mates" for a successful flight.
 Should you have any questions, feel free to email us along the way.
 We are hovering and awaiting your take-off...FLY, Angels, FLY.

 Keep checking back as we post some of your ideas...